massgov/mayflower-patternlab/CONTRIBUTING.md

 ## Review by Maintainers

-For your work to be integrated into the project, the maintainers will review your work and either request changes or merge it.
+Once you've opened your PR, Mayflower maintainers will review and either request changes or merge it.
+Thanks again!

 ## Acknowledgements